GFCI outlet frequent outages

 What is a GFCI outlet?

-A GFCI (ground fault circuit interrupter) outlet is a special type of electrical outlet designed to protect against electric shock hazards by quickly shutting off power if a ground fault is detected.
+A GFCI (ground fault circuit interrupter) outlet is a type of electrical outlet that is designed to quickly shut off power if it detects a ground fault, which helps prevent electric shock and fire hazards.

 Connect with certified professionals in your area